andrew1024/scapy-lab/lab.md

     main(args)
 ```

-It is important that the script is run as the *root* user (using `sudo`) to allow it to capture packets from the system's network interfaces.
+The script must be run as the *root* user (using `sudo`) to allow it to capture packets from the system's network interfaces.
 If you save your changes and try to run the script without any additional arguments you will receive the following error:

 ```bash